COVID-19 & Your Wedding

-Once the gathering restriction comes back up from 10, we'll likely still have to celebrate in smaller numbers.
+While outdoor weddings no longer have restrictions on guest counts, guests are expected to maintain social distancing rules, and smaller guest counts make this more achievable.
 Still have a bunch of people that you want to celebrate with?
 Consider splitting your event into two or three days, with different guests in attendance!

-Chances are, you were planning to have a rehearsal dinner + wedding + day-after brunch.
-Have different guest lists for each day (maybe even lunch and dinner on wedding day?) and have a full weekend to celebrate your love.
+What would that look like?
+Rather than planning to have a rehearsal dinner + wedding + day-after brunch, invite different guest lists for each day (maybe even lunch and dinner on wedding day?) and have a full weekend to celebrate your love.